warren-bank/mirror-firmware-lightbulb-camera-Anyka-ak3918-by-Gergely-Palfi/cross-compile/libre_anyka_app/README.md

 # Things to improve (todo list)

-- mp4 file format
+- mp4 file format (ffmpeg is used instead to convert h264 to mp4)
-- detect available storage space
+- detect available storage space (SD detection done, but no space detection)
-- modify system to fit on 8M flash including libre_anyka_app

 # How it works